VWO Testing

 For more insights on how to build a culture of continuous experimentation, dive into our latest episode with Kevin Anderson on the VWO Podcast.

 Evangelize Your Wins: It’s important to stop and take the time to smell the roses.
 When you win, celebrate!
-And, when you suffer the string of failures, learn!
+And, when you suffer a string of failures, learn!
 No matter what the outcome may be, make sure that others know about them.

 It’s through this process of evangelization that you both cement the impact and results you’re creating in others’ minds as well as recruit others to become interested in becoming a part of the culture of experimentation.